rapa-milk/venetian-villa-stella-treasure-hunt/README.md

-# RFID Video Player
+# Treasure Hunt with Video Guidance and Code Inputing

-This project uses an RFID sensor to trigger the playback of specific videos using Open Frameworks.
-Each RFID tag corresponds to a unique video, creating an interactive and automated game.
+This project is intended to be used with RFID sensor triggering the playback of specific videos using Open Frameworks, in the current prototype iteration it uses codes laser cuttend on the findable objects.
+Each RFID tag / code corresponds to a unique video, creating an interactive and automated game.

 ## Features